 I couldn’t get enough of my Banana Oatmeal Cookies with Chocolate Chips and Walnuts so thought I’d change it up a little and add some chocolate to the batter and toffee chips for the walnuts.
 It resulted in these fabulous Chocolate Banana Oatmeal Cookies.
 The results were brownie-like and delicious if I do say so myself.
 The best!

-I think I have a thing for cookies.
-I seem to have quite a few cookie recipes.
 I didn’t really realize until recently when I started thinking about what Christmas cookies I should make this year.
 Never too early to start thinking about Christmas cookies right?